Schengen visa 5 years (multi-entry)

 6. Conclusion

-A five-year Schengen visa offers significant relief for frequent travelers – especially for business travelers, cultural workers, or those with medical travel needs.
+A five-year Schengen visa offers frequent travelers a significant relief—especially for business travelers , cultural workers, or individuals with medical travel needs .
 It allows multiple entries within five years, but only for up to 90 days per 180-day period.
-Proof of previous proper visa use (proof of integrity) and a plausible need to travel are required.
+Prerequisites include proof of previous, proper visa use (proof of integrity) and a plausible need to travel.
 Gainful employment is not permitted with the visa, but certain business activities are permitted as long as they do not lead to productive collaboration.
-To travel legally, the 90-day rule should be strictly observed and travel documented – ideally with the help of the EU Commission's official residence calculator.
+To ensure legal compliance, the 90-day rule should be strictly observed and travel documented—ideally with the help of the EU Commission's official residence calculator.